Systemic lupus erythematosus

 ICD11: 4A40.0Z

-Potentially lethal, chronic inflammatory, intermittent autoimmune disease of the vascular connective tissue with cutaneous and visceral involvement.
-The occurrence of autoantibodies against double-stranded DNA is typical.
+Potentially lethal, chronic inflammatory, relapsing autoimmune disease of the vascular connective tissue with cutaneous and visceral involvement.
+Typical is the occurrence of autoantibodies against double-stranded DNA.

 • Prevalence: 40/100,000.